GardenGroupUO/GeoProps/README.md

 Page to cite with work from: *XXX*; XXX;

-## What is his Program?
+## What is this Program?

 This program, called Cluster_Properties, is designed to provide information about the geometric properties of individual nanoclusters, including the radial distribution function and the number of neighbours surrounding each atom within the nanocluster.
 This program utilises modules from the Atomic Simulation Environment (ASE) and As Soon As Possible (ASAP3) packages.

 ## Installation